open-quantum-safe/liboqs-java/README.md

         Exception in thread "main" java.lang.UnsatisfiedLinkError:
             ./liboqs-java/build/liboqs-jni.so: liboqs.so.0: cannot open shared object file: No such file or directory
         ```
-        try setting the `LD_LIBRARY_PATH` environment variable with the installation location of the `liboqs` shared library, i.e.,
+        On Linux, try setting the `LD_LIBRARY_PATH` environment variable with the installation location of the `liboqs` shared library, i.e.,
         ```
         export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/usr/local/lib"
         ```
+        On macOS, the corresponding environment variable is `DYLD_LIBRARY_PATH`.

     * If a hotspot "irrecoverable stack overflow" error is shown:
         ```